ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    xi.
 In the **Target table** section, select the target catalog from the **Select catalog** list.
 The selected catalog must be active to perform an ingestion job.

-      A toggle in the Target panel lets you choose the delete mode for ingested tables with **Copy-on-Write (COW)** as default mode.
+      A toggle in the Target panel lets you choose the delete mode for ingested Iceberg format tables with **Copy-on-Write (COW)** as default mode.
 Toggle **Merge-on-Read** mode, which supports row level deletion during ingestion.
 This is supported only for Iceberg catalogs and new tables.

    xii.
 Choose one of the schema options: